How to figure out what is wrong with your telescope when the

 If

-the primary mirror is made from poorly annealed glass, it may have
+the primary mirror is made from poorly annealed glass, it will have

 strain.
 Strain is internal stress within the glass, and it is